Simply copy and paste the following command line in your terminal to create your first Strapi project.

 Today’s software landscape is dominated by agility.
 Teams well-versed in headless development spend much less time extracting value from their products.
 Here, we’ll discuss the various mechanisms and benefits of going headless—and why it’s the future of mobile development.

-The frontend is where this data is displayed and arranged according to predesigned, coded layouts.
-This interactive layer is where users can authenticate credentials, sift through content, and make requests.
+This data is displayed and arranged in the front end according to predesigned, coded layouts.
+This interactive layer allows users to authenticate credentials, sift through content, and make requests.

 A headless application challenges traditional approaches by asking, “What if we could separate business logic, storage, and complex functions from the user interface?”